 As the parent or legal guardian of the minor student signing above, I grant permission for the student named to access networked computer services and school computer hardware.
-I understand that I may be held liable for violations.
+I understand that I may be held liable for violations, including repair and/or replacement costs.
 I understand that some materials on the Internet may be objectionable, but I accept responsibility for guidance of Internet use - setting and conveying standards for the student named to follow when selecting, sharing, or exploring information and media.
 I hereby agree to comply with the user agreements contained in the Chromebook Guide: